 Here at Norham High School, we strive for inclusion, celebrate diversity and we aim to ensure our students leave our school with a greater understanding of the world around them.

-As part of this commitment, Norham High is currently working towards achieving recognition as a ‘School of Sanctuary’
+As part of this commitment, Norham High School is delighted to have been awarded ‘School of Sanctuary’ status.

 What is a School of Sanctuary?